Community Outreach Purpose

-Claudia M. Allen is a visionary Community Outreach Supervisor for the Howard County Office of Human Rights & Equity.
+Claudia M. Allen is a Outreach & Communications Manager for the Howard County Office of Human Rights & Equity.
 Joining the office in July 2021, Claudia is passionate about how communications, public policy, and faith intersect to effect structural change, create equitable environments, and inspire transformed thinking.
 In her current role, Claudia has provided servant leadership by making innovative contributions to internal systems, production, various cultural events, and has initiated original programming, trainings, and webinars.
-During her tenure at OHRE Claudia has provided trainings and presentations for the Howard County Police Department, Howard County Housing Commission, Howard County Department of Children & Families, and the National Alliance on Mental Health (NAMI) of Howard County.
+During her tenure at OHRE Claudia has provided trainings and presentations for the Howard County Police Department, Howard County Housing Commission, Howard County Department of Children & Families, the Columbia Association, and the National Alliance on Mental Health (NAMI) of Howard County.

 Before joining Howard County Government, Claudia was a PhD student in the Department of English at the University of Maryland, College Park, and an Online Content Manager for a Black Christian Magazine.
 It was her passion for community engagement, social justice, and public policy that pushed her to resign as a professor of English literature and pursue a career in government.
 Claudia uses her teaching, facilitation, and research skills for OHRE when conducting Cultural Intelligence Trainings, facilitating community listening sessions, staffing community boards and commissions, and creating digital content.
 Such preparation has given Claudia the opportunity to lecture and speak on communications, social justice, and faith at universities, churches, and organizations like Yale Divinity School, University of Idaho, and the Andrews University Theological Seminary.
 During the pandemic her speaking notoriety grew and took her virtually to such countries as South Africa, Australia, and Ireland.

 Claudia holds a Master of Arts degree in English from Georgetown University and a Bachelor of Arts degree in English with a minor in Leadership from Andrews University.
-She is currently pursuing certification in "Promoting Racial Equity in the Workplace" at the Harvard Kennedy School of Executive Education, holds a certificate in Maryland's Open Meetings Act from the Institute for Governmental Service and Research, and a certificate in Theology and Racialized Policing from Sojourners, Howard University School of Divinity, and the Christian Community Development Association.
+She is certified in "Promoting Racial Equity in the Workplace" by the Harvard Kennedy School of Executive Education.
+She also holds a certificate in Maryland's Open Meetings Act from the Institute for Governmental Service and Research, and a certificate in Theology and Racialized Policing from Sojourners, Howard University School of Divinity, and the Christian Community Development Association.
 Claudia's achievements include the Drum Major for Justice Award issued by Washington Adventist University, and the Heart and Soul Award issued by Michigan Campus Compact at Grand Valley State University.

 Marla Moore is an innovative Community Outreach Coordinator for the Howard County Office of Human Rights & Equity.
 Joining the office in September 2019, Marla is passionate about integrating the creative arts into activism and community engagement.
 In her current role, Marla has made immeasurable contributions through the editing and production of video content, facilitation of trainings and community dialogues like Humanity Matters and Bystander Intervention & Cultural Awareness training, the staffing of the Martin Luther King, Jr. Holiday Commission, and provides invaluable feedback improving our operating systems and digital impact.